← Beyond the Pitch Eliminated

 Where to Eat in DFW

 DFW does not have a Norwegian restaurant.
 It barely has a Scandinavian one.
-Your honest options: Taste of Scandinavia (a European-style bakery that does Nordic pastries), the Smörgåsbørd Sandwich Table at the Dallas Farmers Market (weekends only, smørrebrød the way Copenhagen does it), and — yes — the IKEA in Frisco.
-The IKEA cafe does serve Swedish meatballs and lingonberry, which is close enough to Norwegian that any Norwegian fan will smirk and order them.
+Your honest options: The Wooden Spoon in Plano (1617 K Ave), a Scandinavian market and café with Swedish and Norwegian groceries, kanelbullar, and proper fika in the afternoon, and the Smörgåsbørd Sandwich Table at the Dallas Farmers Market (weekends only, smørrebrød done right).
+And yes — the IKEA in Frisco cafe does Swedish meatballs and lingonberry, which is close enough to Norwegian that any Norwegian fan will smirk and order them.
 We will keep looking.

 The Music